-We will focus on the case where $G=SO(N)$ for arbitrary $N>2$, and $V(\Phi)$ is quadratic in $\Phi$, but we will consider several choices of the Higgs fields - see Section~\ref{sec:Lattice YMH}.
-In particular, we will consider

-with $\mS^{N-1}$ being $(N-1)$-dimensional sphere with radius $1$.
-Here we restrict to $SO(N)$ for simplicity of exposition, and to the above list of target spaces $M$ since they are prototypical choices that exemplify the different challenges and strategies.
-Our techniques can be extended to other choices of the Lie groups such as $SU(N)$, $Sp(N)$, and other target spaces $M$ (see Remark~\ref{rem:1} for some discussions).
+Remark that we restrict to $G=SO(N)$ for simplicity of exposition.
+We focus on the list \eqref{e:M} of target spaces $M$ since they are prototypical choices that exemplify the different challenges and strategies.
+Our techniques can be extended to other choices of Lie groups such as $SU(N)$, $Sp(N)$, and other target spaces $M$ (see Remark~\ref{rem:1} for some discussions).

-One of the main objets of study is the Langevin dynamics, or stochastic quantization of the measure \eqref{e:LYMH}.
+One of the main objects of study is the Langevin dynamics, or stochastic quantization of the measure \eqref{e:LYMH}.
 The goals of the paper include the study of

 (1) ergodicity properties of the dynamics;